coronel08/my-notes/notes/docs/aws.md

         * Lambda - uses event source mapping with permissions.
 Invoked synchonously
     * CLI
         * --projection-expression - attributes to retrieve
-        * --filter-expression - filter results
+        * --filter-expression - filter results from a query, applied after a query finishes but before results are returned. max 1mb of data
         * --page-size - full dataset received but each API call will request less data
         * --max-items - max # of results
         * --starting-token - dictates where to start